Hearing loss is a sudden or gradual decrease in how well you can hear, and is one of the most common conditions affecting older adults.

-“Depending on their hearing loss, we offer a demo program where our patients can try hearing aids for a few weeks,” said Stroetzel.
+“Depending on their hearing loss, we offer a demo program where our patients can try hearing aids for a few weeks,” Stroetzel said.
 “Our patients often return saying wearing the hearing aids not only enhances their hearing, but also improves their ability to participate in life again.”

 These free audiology screening are offered according the schedule below, pre-registration is required: